cwkx/IGAC/readme.md

 This code implements "Interactive GPU active contours for segmenting inhomogeneous objects".
 Please cite if you find it useful. https://link.springer.com/article/10.1007/s11554-017-0740-1

+## Common Mistakes

+- Make sure kernels directory is next to the compiled binary
+- If on linux, make sure "glxgears" works
+- Make sure your drivers are up to date

 ## Readme

 - Compile using CMake